Superalgos/Superalgos/README.md

 Now you will go back to the Node element and follow the line going up until you find another task manager.
 To the left, you will see an element called Task.
 You will hover over it and click *Run* on the menu.

-Keep following the tree of child elements until you find the *Backtesting Session* element called *2019*.
+Keep following the tree of child elements until you find the *Backtesting Session* element called *BCK Test 2019*.
 Hover the pointer to open the menu and click *Run*.

 ![Getting-Started-Guide-06-Task-Manager-2](https://user-images.githubusercontent.com/13994516/67234228-0d9fad80-f445-11e9-9905-1e41e1735afc.gif)